xintian-99/TaGAT/README.md

 # TaGAT: Topology-Aware Graph Attention Network For Multi-modal Retinal Image Fusion

-This repository contains the source code and models for the paper "TaGAT: Topology-Aware Graph Attention Network For Multi-modal Retinal Image Fusion," accepted at MICCAI 2024.
+This repository contains the source code and models for the paper "TaGAT: Topology-Aware Graph Attention Network For Multi-modal Retinal Image Fusion," **accepted at MICCAI 2024**

 The method introduces a novel Topology-Aware Graph Attention Network (TaGAT) designed for fusing multi-modal retinal images.

 ## Abstract